 If you would have to give up one of your five senses, which one would it be and why?

 It is frankly quite difficult to answer this question.
 It is hard for me to imagine my life having to do without any of them.
-I would say to answer your question and just by ruling out, that taste would be the only sense that I could afford to loose.
-All of the rest have a very important relevance in the daily development of my work as well as in the things I like doing and without which I would not get by.
+I would say to answer your question and just by ruling out, that taste would be the only sense that I could afford to lose.
+All of the rest have very important relevance in the daily development of my work as well as in the things I like doing and without which I would not get by.

-As a visual artist I could not do without sight.
+As a visual artist, I could not do without sight.
 Neither without touch, a fundamental part of my work as a sculptor.
 I should not rule out the sense of smell and the enormous amount of information that it gives when one is working with chemical products and materials in complex technical processes.
 It would also be difficult for me to live without hearing, without music that permanently accompanies me, without the conversation with others, listening to their voices.

 What is the worst piece of advice you have been given?

 I had my first experience with an art gallery when I was twenty.
 That was, without doubt, one of the most important experiences in my life and at the same time, one of the most negative.
 The director of the gallery turned out to be the most perverse and sickly noxious person I have met.
 So the experience was magnificent to learn exactly what I did not want to do with my life and to identify the kind of people I did not want to share my time with.